How to Use

 Imaging evaluation of the pediatric retroperitoneal spaces is complicated by complex 3D anatomy.
 While hard copy atlases of the retroperitoneal spaces exist, these often show only a few selected images of relevant anatomical structures.
-To facilitate understanding of the imaging anatomy of the retroperitoneal spaces, we constructed an online, large data-set, digital CT atlas which demonstrates the normal appearance of the retroperitoneal spaces, as well as an atlas which demonstrates color shading of the anterior paranasal, perirenal and posterior pararenal spaces.
-In addition, we assembled a teaching file of CT cases, comprised of entire imaging exams that show a variety of congenital infections, neoplastic and inflammatory pathologies.
+To facilitate understanding of the imaging anatomy of the retroperitoneal spaces, we constructed an online, large data-set, digital computed tomography (CT) atlas which demonstrates the normal appearance of the retroperitoneal spaces, as well as an atlas which demonstrates color shading of the anterior paranasal, perirenal and posterior pararenal spaces.
+In addition, we assembled a teaching file of CT cases, comprised of entire imaging exams that show a variety of congenital infections and neoplastic and inflammatory pathologies.

-The program can be launched from the Start Menu, in the Programs folder, under RetroperitonealSpaces Atlas.
-Alternatively, the program can be run by opening up the atlas folder and clicking on the file RetroperitonealSpacesAtlas.exe.
-A shortcut can be put on the desktop for ease of starting the program.
+You can start the program from the Start menu, in the Programs folder, under RetroperitonealSpaces Atlas.
+Alternatively, you can run the program by opening up the atlas folder and clicking on the file RetroperitonealSpacesAtlas.exe.
+You can place a shortcut on the desktop for ease of starting the program.

 By default, the module opens in Case Mode (Single Patient, Multiple Series) in a 2x2 box.
 The upper left window gives the History (Hx), followed by the normal labeled exam in the window to the right.
 The lower left window gives the report and the lower right box displays a key to the image.